All Episodes

 Mr. McKinnon, do you understand how this sounds to the people that really make the Republican Party what it is?

-To listen to people say that our only future is to embrace people that are voting and endorsing Democrats.
+To listen to people say that our only future is to embrace people that are voting and endorsing Democrats?

 Forget why.

-I have never heard anything as senseless and more destructive to a party than It seems to me if you're a Republican, you support the party nominee.
+It seems to me if you're a Republican, you support the party nominee.

-And if you Don't you certainly don't go out and make a big show of endorsing the Democrat at a strategic point designed to hurt and harm the Republican campaign, which is what General Powell did.
+And if you don't, you certainly don't go out and make a big show of endorsing the Democrat at a strategic point designed to hurt and harm the Republican campaign, which is what General Powell did.

 Now, I don't understand this.